Massachusetts Court Records

 What is Massachusetts Child Support?

 Child support is the court-ordered payment for the care, maintenance, and support of a minor child after legal separation or divorce (Mass.
 Gen. Laws.
 208 § 28)..
 Upon the dissolution of a family unit in Massachusetts, one parent has primary custody of the minor, i.e., the custodial parent.
 The other parent shares custody via parenting time, i.e., the non-custodial parent.
-Generally, the non-custodial parent is the one responsible for making child support payments in the state.
+Generally, the non-custodial parent is responsible for making child support payments in the state.

 What Does Child Support Cover in Massachusetts?

 Contrary to common knowledge, child support payments go beyond basic needs.
 The payment generally covers all the necessary expenses needed to support a growing child in Massachusetts.
-These include:
+These usually include:

 - Food